JCP97-2024/Markdown_Practice/How-to-make-PB&J.md

 * Plate

 ## Steps
-1. Gather all required materials before starting the process to ensure freshness.
+1. Gather all required materials before starting.
 2. Place your plate upright on a clean surface.
-3. Open your bread bag and place 2 slices of bread on the plate, separated.
+3. Place 2 slices of bread on the plate, separated.
-4. Immediately close bread bag to preserve freshness for later sandwhiches.
+4. Immediately close bread bag.
 5. Open containers of peanut butter and jelly.
 6. Use butter knife to evenly spread a layer of jelly on one slice of bread.
 7. (Optional) Clean butter knife with water, a paper towel, or by running the knife over the other slice of bread.
 8. Use butter knife to evenly spread a layer of peanut butter on the other slice of bread.
-9. Close containers of peanut butter and jelly to preserve freshness.
+9. Close containers of peanut butter and jelly.
 10. Flip the bread slice with peanut butter onto the slice with jelly so that the edges of the slices match.
 11. (Optional) Cut the sandwhich in half using the butter knife, either diagonally or vertically.
 12. Enjoy your PB&J Sandwhich.